Orange Sticker: Plot

-At a motel, John confronts Isaac but is shot in the chest when he prepares to attack him with a baseball bat.
+At a motel, John confronts Isaac but is shot in the stomach when he prepares to attack him with a baseball bat.
 Instead of taking him to a hospital, Kevin complies with his wish that Erika treat him.
 As Erika treats his wound, she confides in Kevin that the Departure changed John, who was pacifist, and still believes in the idea that Miracle is special, deeming Evie's birth as a miracle.
 The next day, Nora visits Matt (Christopher Eccleston), questioning if the town is truly special.
 Matt reveals that Mary (Janel Moloney) woke up on their first day of arrival, before returning to her catatonic state the next day, which just made him believe again.
 Meanwhile, Jill spends some time with Michael, who fixes the kitchen sink that got ruined during the earthquake.
-He also reveals that the "verified" orange stickers on houses were used to identify houses where people did not vanish.
+He also reveals that the "verified" orange stickers on the houses in town were used to identify houses where people did not vanish, which was all the houses in Miracle.

 As he walks home, Kevin is once again confronted by Patti, who claims he does not love his family.
 Kevin finally answers back, telling that he loves his family.
 Patti then reveals that Kevin tried to kill himself that night, which shocks him.
+Patti also states that the disappearance of the girls was the result of a second departure event.
 At home, Nora tells Kevin that she believes he is innocent in Evie's disappearance, but she does not want to feel the anxiety and terror again of waking alone.
 She wants to handcuff herself to him while they sleep, which he accepts to do.
 When she asks him if he believes the girls will be found, Kevin says he does not think so.
 The episode ends as Jill stares out of her window, where she sees Michael removing the "verified" orange sticker from his house.